akashacms/akashacms-blog-podcast/guide/index.html.md

 The content for a given blog or podcast is defined by a search through the documents.
 The documents matching the search parameters are part of the given blog/podcast.
 We'll go over defining the search parameters later.

-Remember the `akashacms-blog-podcast` plugin supports multiple blog/podcast instances per site.
+Remember the `@akashacms/plugins-blog-podcast` plugin supports multiple blog/podcast instances per site.
 Each blog/podcast is defined by an object describing its parameters.
 The object describes not only the search parameters defining the blog/podcast contents, but also the metadata advertised in the RSS feed.

 The plugin only supports RSS, not Atom.
 It's unfortunately true that the plugin doesn't actually support Podcasts, because the need hasn't been there to follow through with the intention to support both in the same plugin.